Welcome to All Grins 4 Kids Pediatric Dentistry

 - Temperatures of both patient and parent/caregiver will be taken upon arrival to our office.

 - We are asking that only the patient being treated, and one parent/caregiver enter the office, please no siblings or friends.
+We are encouraging older children to come back alone and the parents stay in the waiting room to help with social distancing.

 - All entering the office must bring and wear a mask/face covering into the office. **Unfortunately, we cannot supply you with any masks as PPE (Personal Protective Equipment) supplies are low.